Legal and insurance support for people affected by floods

 If you are not happy with this outcome, you can make a complaint to the Australian Financial Complaints Authority.

-Learn more about your options if your insurance claim has been refused at the Insurance Law Service.
+If your insurance claim has been refused, you can learn more about your options from the Insurance Law Service.